Hi! I’m Cindy Rainne!

 The humiliation bullied children endure never goes away.
 The torment lives on, even after the tormentors fade into the background.
 Muffling those haunting negative voices with success, drugs, posturing, “a normal life” only offers, at best, temporary respites.
 Late at night, the boogieman still lurks—unless you confront him.

 Singer-songwriter Cindy Rainne was taunted and teased as a young girl.
 Her coping mechanism became crafting an effervescent exterior—to outsiders, she was bubbly, filled with sunshine, all smiles.
 It was a disguise further enhanced by her prodigious musical talents.
 Whether she was making a musical appearance or a social one, it was all a performance.
 However, through using her musical gifts to heal her soul, she’s found the courage to face down the specters of her past.
-Now, she steps into the light with Unmasked, a masterful debut EP that promotes self-love and self-expression.
+Now, she steps into the light with The Mask, a masterful debut EP that promotes self-love and self-expression.

 “I spent a lot of time being who I thought people wanted me to be.
 Working on this album had me digging to figure out who I was, and giving myself permission to be that person,” reveals the Brooklyn, New York-based artist.